Free Kanji Flashcards for JLPT N5 & N4

 Kanji practice rewards rhythm more than intensity.
 A short session every morning, repeated week after week, beats a marathon weekend almost every time.
 The brain encodes meaning through spaced exposure, and five well-chosen characters a day fits the way memory actually works.

-Why Daily Repetition Beats Cramming
+Why Spaced Repetition Beats Cramming

 Cramming feels productive because it generates output.
 Hours pass, characters stack up, the page fills.
 Within a week, however, most of those characters have left.
 The brain treats short-term loading the same way it treats noise: it discards what was not retrieved later.